 We currently hold three issued United States patents, two issued European patents and one issued French patent.
 We have 34 patent applications pending in the United States and we intend to pursue corresponding patent coverage in other countries to the extent we believe such coverage is justified, appropriate, and cost efficient.
 There can be no guarantee that any of our pending applications or continuation patent applications will be granted.
 In addition, there could be infringement, invalidity, co-inventorship or similar claims brought by third parties with respect to any of our currently issued patents or any patents that may be issued to us in the future.
-For example, administrative opposition proceedings asking the European Patent Office to reconsider the allowance of our newest European patent have recently been filed.
 Any such claims, whether or not successful, could be extremely costly, could damage our reputation and brand and substantially harm our business and results of operations.